Eyepiece: Chromatic aberration

 Lateral or transverse chromatic aberration is caused because the refraction at glass surfaces differs for light of different wavelengths.
 Blue light, seen through an eyepiece element, will not focus to the same point but along the same axis as red light.
 The effect can create a ring of false colour around point sources of light and results in a general blurriness to the image.

 One solution is to reduce the aberration by using multiple elements of different types of glass.
 Achromats are lens groups that bring two different wavelengths of light to the same focus and exhibit greatly reduced false colour.
 Low dispersion glass may also be used to reduce chromatic aberration.

 Longitudinal chromatic aberration is a pronounced effect of optical telescope objectives, because the focal lengths are so long.
 Microscopes, whose focal lengths are generally shorter, do not tend to suffer from this effect.

 Focal length

-The focal length of an eyepiece is the distance from the principal plane of the eyepiece where parallel rays of light converge to a single point.
+The focal length of an eyepiece is the distance from the principal plane of the eyepiece to where parallel rays of light converge to a single point.
 When in use, the focal length of an eyepiece, combined with the focal length of the telescope or microscope objective, to which it is attached, determines the magnification.
 It is usually expressed in millimetres when referring to the eyepiece alone.
 When interchanging a set of eyepieces on a single instrument, however, some users prefer to identify each eyepiece by the magnification produced.